Quantum linear system algorithm with optimal queries to initial state preparation: Multiplicative approximation of success probabilities

-In this appendix, we provide details on the construction of the gapped phase estimation algorithm with branch marking, which are used in \sec{dinv_branch} for preparing the discretized inverse state.
+In this appendix, we provide details on the construction of the gapped phase estimation algorithm with branch marking, which is used in \sec{dinv_branch} for preparing the discretized inverse state.